Sapphire645/DQB2ChunkEditorPlus/README.md

 - Changed a water block that seemed to have the wrong name (It was *too* obviously wrong to ignore)
 - Changed the way the chunk number is fetched.

+**0.2.2:**
+- Completed the whole block list from ID 0 to 2047.
+Added colors (Still missing images)
+- New info added: What items do the blocks drop and the hammer requirement of the blocks.
+'Used' property added as well (Not accurate)
+- Fixed oversight on the way the chunk number is fetched when importing a file

 Screenshots of 2.1:

 <img src="./src/Images/ScreenshotFill.png" data-canonical-src="./src/Images/ScreenshotFill.png" width="479" height="258" /> <img src="./src/Images/ScreenshotReplace.png" data-canonical-src="./src/Images/ScreenshotReplace.png" width="479" height="258" />